nejcbezget/urejevalko/README.md

 2. Move to the root directory of the project and run "npm install" to install node modules

 ### Running
-1. Open a terminal in root of project and run "node server.js".
-This is needed until CORS Policy is taken care of.
+1. Open terminal in root of project and run "npm start"
-2. Run "npm start"